Jupita-io/kotlin/README.md

 ```

 ### Step 3
 Build Jupita.
-Insert your API key as the token as well as a touchpoint user ID.
+Insert your token & touchpoint ID.
 In the example below '2' represents the touchpoint_id;

 ```
 val token = "your-token"